makeorbreak-io/biscates/README.md

 ```

 If you're using [autoenv](https://github.com/kennethreitz/autoenv), change the variable ```venv``` in the ```.env``` script to your virtual environment name (or use ```env``` as we do).

+Also, use Python 3.
+If you're still using Python 2 in 2018, rethink your life choices.

+## Technology Stack
+* Python
+* Flask
+* PostgreSQL
+* Semantic UI